Monday, September 27, 2010

 11) Preheat oven to 180°C (160°C Fan Assisted) / 350°F / Gas Mark 4.

+12) Bake until golden around the edges, about 8-15mins depending on the size of the cookies.
 Tip: Bake same sized cookies together otherwise mixing smaller with larger cookies could result in some cookies being baked before others are done.

 Tip: Rotate baking sheets half way through baking if your oven bakes unevenly.